brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 recording are discarded before the analysis.
 This is very good advice given how much leading trailing clicks/pops/silence can mess up the analysis.

-(TODO: Add comments about user-friendly summarization)
+(TODO: Add comments about user-friendly summarization to be implemented.)

 ## Other Notes